Gezer: Thutmosid Period

-The Canaanite city was destroyed in a fire, presumably in the wake of a campaign by the Egyptian pharaoh Thutmose III (ruled 1479–1425 BC).
+The Canaanite city was destroyed in a fire, presumably in the wake of a campaign by the Egyptian pharaoh Thutmose III (ruled 1479–1425 BCE).
 The oldest known historical reference to the city is to be found on an inscription of conquered sites at Thutmose's temple at Karnak.
 A destruction layer from this event was found in all excavated areas of the tell.

 Amarna Period

 The Tell Amarna letters, dating from the 14th century BCE, include ten letters from the kings of Gezer swearing loyalty to the Egyptian pharaoh.
-The city-state of Gezer (named Gazru in Babylonian) was ruled by four leaders during the 20-year period covered by the Amarna letters.
-Discoveries of several pottery vessels, a cache of cylinder seals and a large scarab with the cartouche of Egyptian pharaoh Amenhotep III attest to the existence of a city at Gezer's location in the 14th century BCE - one that was apparently destroyed in the next century - and suggest that the city was inhabited by Canaanites with strong ties to Egypt.
+The city-state of Gezer (named Gazru in Babylonian) was ruled by at least three leaders during the 20-year period covered by the Amarna letters.
+Discoveries of several pottery vessels, a cache of cylinder seals and a large scarab with the cartouche of Egyptian pharaoh Amenhotep III attest to the existence of a city at Gezer's location in the 14th century BCE—one that was apparently destroyed in the next century—and suggest that the city was inhabited by Canaanites with strong ties to Egypt.

 In the 14th century BCE, a palace was constructed on the high western part of the tell, the city's acropolis.
 Archaeologists also discovered remains of what might have been the Egyptian governor's residence from the same period in the northern part of the tell.

 Ramesside Period

-In the late reign of Ramesses II, climate became drier and colder causing turmoil in the Mediterranean from around 1250 BC, eventually leading to the Late Bronze collapse.
+In the late reign of Ramesses II, climate became drier and colder causing turmoil in the Mediterranean from around 1250 BCE, eventually leading to the Late Bronze collapse.
 The death of Ramesses II caused cities in Canaan to rebel to become independent.
 Merneptah of Egypt, who succeeded Ramesses II, had to regain control and boasted about his capture of Gezer.
 A massive fiery destruction seems to support this in excavations done by Prof. Steven Ortiz.

 Toward the end of the Bronze Age, the city declined and its population diminished.

 Iron Age

-In 12th-11th centuries BCE, a large building with many rooms and courtyards was situated on the acropolis.
+In 12th and 11th centuries BCE, a large building with many rooms and courtyards was situated on the acropolis.
 Grinding stones and grains of wheat found among the sherds indicate that it was a granary.
+Macalister describes the Iron Age construction of an olive press with collecting vats.
 Local and Philistine vessels attest to a mixed Canaanite/Philistine population.

 The 10th century BCE seems to have been a period of notable urban development for the city until it became destroyed in the third quarter of that century, probably as a result of Shoshenq I's campaign in Canaan at that time.
+Archaeologist William G. Dever estimates its population at around 2,500 during the 10th century BCE.